-Features
+Applications

 As proof of principle, we deploy this pipeline in the reconstruction of ancient hominid history using the publicly available enamel proteomes of Homo antecessor and Gigantopithecus blacki, in combination with translated genomes from hundreds of present-day and ancient hominid samples.
 In the process, we have generated the most complete and up to date, molecular hominid phyloproteomic tree 2.
 The process of generating the reference dataset and its phyloproteomic tree using PaleoProPhyler is covered in detail in the step-by-step Github Tutorial.
 The dataset used as input for the creation of the phylogenetic tree is available at ‘Zenodo’.